savonet/book/video.md

 ```{.liquidsoap include="liq/encoder-ffmpeg-vp9-streaming.liq" from=2 to=-1}
 ```

-The successor of VP9 is AV1\index{AV1} and is under heavy development and diffusion.
+The successor of VP9 is AV1\index{AV1}, which is more efficient, and is now gaining popularity.
 It can be used through the FFmpeg codec `libaom-av1` which essentially takes the same parameters as `libvpx-vp9`.